mmatyas/pegasus-docs/docs/user-guide/breaking-changes.md

 This page list the breaking changes that happened during the development, and how to update between the releases affected.

+## Alpha 15

+Recently Pegasus was updated to support Android 10 and 11, and the way apps are launched had to be changed to work on all Android releases.
+Unfortunately, parameters starting with `file://` no longer work, because Android itself does not allow them (you get a `FileUriExposedException`).

+For most apps, you can fix this by just removing the leading `file://` part from the launch command, eg. if you have `-d "file://{file.path}"`, replace it with `-d "{file.path}"`.

 ## Alpha 11

 Alpha 10 &rarr; Alpha 11, 2019-03.
 There have been several breaking changes related to the [metadata file format](meta-files.md) and the theme programming interface.